 - Eye problems (Grave’s ophthalmopathy)

-People with Grave’s disease may also have a higher-than-average risk of developing heart problems, osteoporosis, anxiety, and depression.
+People with Grave’s disease may also have a higher-than-average risk of developing cardiac abnormalities, osteoporosis, anxiety, and depression.

 What Causes Grave’s Disease?